rj45/starjay/docs/cpu_isa_manual.md

 Stores a local variable word to main memory.
 The address is calculated by adding the frame pointer to the top of stack value (which is then popped).
 The value to be stored is taken from the next on stack value (which is then popped).

 It is illegal to store a word to an unaligned address (that is, the lower 1 (16-bit) or 2 (32-bit) bits of the address are not zero).
-Implementations may choose to raise an exception if this occurs.
+Implementations are expected to raise an exception if this occurs.

 #### 3.5.
 Extended Arithmetic and Logic Instructions